carol-hsu/colibri/README.md

 This parameter is used to differenciate the containers in a single Pod.
 - `pid`: The process id of the container, must specifying the correct one so to get the metrics you want.
 - `mtype`: The types of metric for collection, `cpu`, `mem`, `net` or `all`, `all` will run all three metric types.
 By default is `cpu`.
-- `freq`: The frequency of getting numbers.
+- `span`: The timespan/sampling interval of getting numbers.
 The unit is millisecond.
 By default is `5`.
 - `iter`: The iterations of getting numbers.
 By default is `2000`.
 - `out`: The prefix of output files for raw metircs storage; or API unique ID for storing the analytic results.
 Currently we only support either of them.
 Must added an another prefix "file:" or "api:" to indicate what kind of special output